rmding95/info474assignments/treemap/README.md

 This will draw the treemap in the selected div with default parameters.
 For a list of configurable parameters, check the API parameters section below this.

+Make sure to link the css file and TreemapChart.js in your index.html file!

 ## API Parameters

 These parameters can be changed by calling the below functions on your TreemapChart instance (called mychart in the example above) like this: